 For credit transfers in German language and German Studies at all levels, please contact Dr. A. Dana Weber to fill out the Course Approval Form.
 For credit transfers in other fields, please contact faculty in the respective fields.

-Upon receiving the scholarship, winners will also immediately write a letter of thanks and submit it to the FSU foundation through Ms. Jeannine Spears.
+Upon receiving the scholarship, winners will also immediately write a letter of thanks and submit it to the FSU foundation through Ms. Jeannine Spears (firstname.lastname@example.org).
 The scholarship will be disbursed as a refund: please submit your flight ticket to Ms. Jeannine Spears asap.

-Application deadline: December 1.
-Please submit all application materials as attachments in ONE email addressed to Dr. A. Dana Weber and Mr. Joshua Stanek.
-The letter of recommendation will be submitted in a separate email by the recommenders directly to Dr. A. Dana Weber and Mr. Joshua Stanek by the same deadline.
+Application deadline: January 31.
+Please submit all application materials as attachments in ONE email addressed to Dr. A. Dana Weber (email@example.com) and Mr. Jesse Weiland (firstname.lastname@example.org).
+The letter of recommendation will be submitted in a separate email by the recommenders directly to Dr. A. Dana Weber and Mr. Jesse Weiland by the same deadline.

-Winners will be notified by the end of the third week of January and must start the direct exchange process immediately.
+Winners will be notified by the beginning of Spring Semester and must start the direct exchange process immediately.
 Winners must also submit the thank you letter asap to Jeannine Spears.

 [CGE deadline for all FSU direct exchanges in summer: February 1.]